 Based on her experience, Marquet thinks any business should allocate at least 10% of its gross revenue for marketing and advertising, but 12% is best if it has the ability to invest this much.

-Key takeaway: The exact amount a small business should spend on marketing depends on its circumstances, but experts suggest 7% to 8% of annual gross revenue.
+Key takeaway: The exact amount a small business should spend on marketing depends on its circumstances, but experts suggest 7percent to 8 percent of annual gross revenue.

 How to track your marketing budget